Duration 1 year

 Applicants who have completed a Level 3 course (including A-Levels & Baccalaureates) in the last three years will not be considered.

-Unless you are an EU citizen (hold an EU passport) or have 'settled' status in the UK, we will be unable to process your application.
-In practical terms, this means that if you need a student visa to come to the UK to take this course, we cannot accept your application.
+International student If you need a student visa to come to the UK to take this course then unfortunately we cannot accept your application.
 If you do have 'settled' status and do not require a student visa to come to or stay in the UK, we can accept your application but will need to see your passport and any relevant immigration documents as evidence of your right to stay in the UK prior to arranging your college interview.

 Equivalent qualifications to GCSEs will be considered with a NARIC statement of comparability, which you will have to obtain before we can process your application.
 More information can be found here.